If you are new to networking you must have heard the term called ARP protocol – address resolution protocol many times.

 In gns3 add two routers and one switch and connect both as below.
 I also changed the router symbol to a computer by right-clicking on the gns3.

-We can console into the PC by double-clicking on the computer icon and make changes on both routers as below to make router to act as a computer. also, configure the IP address on both sides.
+We can console into the PC by double-clicking on the computer icon and make changes on both routers as below to make the router act as a computer. also, configure the IP address on both sides.

 Router#conf terminal Router(config)#hostname Computer-A Computer-A(config)#no ip routing #it disables the routing capabilities of the router Computer-A(config)#int gigabitEthernet 0/0 Computer-A(config-if)#ip add 192.168.1.1 255.255.255.0 Computer-A(config)#exit Computer-A#